ugurcancetin/nodejs-mongodb-template/README.md

-# NodeJS Template for MongoDb
+# NodeJS Template for MongoDB
 Just a simple template to connect to MongoDB